San Juan, Guatemala: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to pick the necessary type.
-The majority of adapters currently sold are just plugs and require your devices to change the voltage themselves.
+A plug adapter that supports outlet types A and B. Ensure that you get the right kind.
+The vast majority of adapters that you can buy are just plug changers and require your devices to adjust the voltage themselves.
 If your electronics can't do that they could get destroyed.
-This one should be sufficient for most locations.
+This one works in most places.

 Make your flight more comfortable with an airplane phone mount